CarouselSMS/API_deprecated/sections/api/subscriptions.md

 The message text will be split and otherwise processed in the same way as a regular subscription message.

 The scheduled date of message delivery must be set for the next day or later.
 The date can contain a suggested time.
 The application will use it for guidance.
 The message is guaranteed to not be sent before this time, but can be sent later.
 The messages are scheduled to be sent in batches periodically during the day (currently every two hours).
 The format of the date may vary from the strict `10/12/2008 12:55AM -0500` to the relaxed `Tuesday 9 1:15PM`.
-If the timezone isn’t specified, then `EST` is assumed.
+If the timezone isn't specified, then `EST` is assumed.

 ### Parameters